reaandrew/blog/content/posts/distroless-nginx.md

 3. I have copied some directories from the NGINX installation since I cant create them in the distroless container.
 4. I copy the user and group permissions over.
-5. I set the Dockefile user to be `nginx`.
+5. I set the Dockerfile user to be `nginx`.
 6. I start NGINX in a foreground process without the daemon and rely on Docker to manager the service lifecycle.

 ### Results